 It is further recommended that most travellers get Tetanus, Typhoid and Hepatitis A vaccinations.
 You may also want to consider a Rabies jab as there is a small risk in some areas of the country.
 Check with your local health professional prior to travel if you are unsure.

 Other health risks

 There is a moderate risk of Zika Virus transmission in Angola.
 Pregnant women should postpone their travel to Angola until after pregnancy.
-There is no vaccine or medicine to cure the Zika virus, so travellers should take preventive measures such as the use of a mosquito net at night time and should apply mosquito repellent.
+The viral illness Dengue Fever, a virus transmitted to humans by mosquito bites, is also an issue in Angola.
+There is no vaccine or medicine to cure either viruses, so travellers should take preventive measures such as the use of a mosquito net at night time and should apply mosquito repellent.

 Schistosomiasis (parasitic infection also known as bilharzia) is also an issue, so contact with fresh water including activities such as swimming, bathing or paddling in fresh water lakes and streams is advised against.

 Personal hygiene must be paramount, the local water supply avoided at all costs and bottled water inspected prior to consumption.
 A number of cases of bottled water being refilled with tap water and re-sold have come to our attention.